filecoin-project/network-info/README.md

 ## Build & Deploy

 This application builds a static site using Nuxt.js/Vue.js.
 The site is generated to the `/dist/` directory during the build process.
 Only this directory needs to be published.

+**This application fetches schemas and network information directly from `https://raw.githubusercontent.com/filecoin-project/network-info/master/...`.
+This means you cannot see or preview the changes you made until you merge to master** or change the fetch manually to a local urls.
+Master is automatically deployed so, good luck!
+For major changes, you can deploy to the develop branch instead.
+The preview for this branch is generated at a different URL.

 ### Nuxt settings
 - Remove `mode` property from `nuxt.config.js`